Santa Cruz County to open public defender's office - KION546

 On Tuesday, the transition plan was approved unanimously.
 The $13 million plan includes hiring staff and a chief public defender.

-Tonight at 5 p.m. and 6 p.m KION's Jonathan Sarabia will have more details.
+KION's Jonathan Sarabia will have more tonight at 5 and 6 p.m.

 Comments